ecthompsoncodes/ecthompsoncodes/README.md

-🎓 **Current Academic Pursuits:**
+👩🏼‍💻 **About Me:**

-MS in Foundations of Data Science at NC State
+I am a data scientist with more than two years of experience in data analysis and data science.
+I am currently studying for my MS in Foundations of Data Science at NC State and researching local news at UNC-Chapel Hill.

-Research in Local News at UNC Chapel Hill
+As a full-time researcher and data analyst, I regularly perform regression analysis, text analysis and data mining — among other data science techniques.
+As a master's student, I am always growing my data science toolbox, whether it be time series analysis or machine learning techniques, such as deep learning or decision trees.
+I also consult on a variety of data science projects, ranging from data visualization to data analysis.

 📚 **Educational Background:**